LukeCarrier/moodle-ubiquitous/_docs/roles/app-saml/saml.md

 ### Requirements

 To fully function and be able to store the browser sessions, the IDP proxy requires a data store to save the data.
-The `redis` role provides a master / slave setup to save the sessions.
+One option to use as data store is Redis, for which we have a [role here](../redis.md).

 ## Identity Provider

 The identity provider is a SimpleSAMLphp server providing a set of test accounts to verify the authentication process.

 ### Configuration files